On The Entropy of Continuous Flows With Uniformly Expansive Points and The Globalness of Shadowable Points With Gaps: Introduction

 If we move from discrete to the continuous time setting, then the topological entropy is defined for a continuous flow in a natural way.
 A classical example of a flow with positive entropy is the suspention of the two symbol shift map.
 In \cite{bowen} Bowen and Walters defined expansive flows whose singularities are isolated points of the base space.
 Later, H.B.
 Keynes and M. Sears proved in \cite{sears} that Bowen-Walters-expansive flows have positive topological entropy if the base space has topological dimension greater than one.

 In this paper we give some sufficient conditions to ensure positiveness of topological entropy using pointwise dynamics.

-Some global dynamical properties can be obtained through analogous properties defined on points, this is what we call pointwise dynamics.
+Some global dynamical properties can be obtained through analogous properties defined in terms of points, this is what we call pointwise dynamics.
 For instance, transitivity can be obtained by the existence of a point with dense orbit.

 Apart from the topological entropy, a well known dynamical property is the shadowing property.
 It says that trajectories which allow errors are approximated by real ones.
-Such property was studied in the pointwise viewpoint.
-For instance, in \cite{morales} C.A.
+A pointwise version of shadowing property was studied in \cite{morales}, where C.A.
 Morales gave the definition of shadowable points for homeomorphisms and proved that for compact metric spaces the shadowing property is equivalent to all points be shadowable.
 The pointwise version of shadowing for flows was defined in \cite{jesus}.

 In \cite{noix} the authors combined pointwise dynamical information about homeomorphisms in order to conclude positiveness of the topological entropy.
 The techniques developed there motivated us to try to extend them for flows.
 The main difficulties is that we need to deal with reparametrizations and the possibility of the existence of singularities.
 Actually, the latter can obstruct the use of cross sections, needed to control some reparametrizations.